JanaGileza/riddles-app/README.md

 Whether you're looking for a way to spend your break or just testing your brain, this app delivers a fun and interactive experience.

-<b>Live Demo:</b> [Random Riddle Generator](https://riddles-app-ten.vercel.app)
+<b>Live Demo:</b> [Random Riddle Generator](https://riddles-app-janagilezas-projects.vercel.app/)

 ## Features
 - <b>Random Riddles</b> - Get a new riddle instantly when you start the game
 - <b>Randomization</b> - While playing the game, you will never get the same riddle twice in a row!
 - <b>Form-Based Answer Submission</b> - Submit your answer directly in the app's input field to see if you're right
 - <b>Mobile-First Design</b> - Fully responsive layout for a smooth experience on all screen sizes
-- <b>Interactive UI</b> - Simple, user-friendly interface designed for ease of use and maximum fun
+- <b>Interactive UI</b> - Simple, user-friendly interface designed for ease of use and maximum fun while meeting WCAG AAA guidelines!
+- <b>Feedback Form</b> - Have riddle suggestions or website feedback?
+Simply click the "Give Feedback" button in the bottom right of the site to send your feedback!

 ## Features Coming Soon
-- <b>Riddle Submission Page</b>
-You'll soon be able to suggest riddles to be added to the database via a user-friendly form to the growing database.

 - <b>Answer Reveal</b>
 Stuck on a tough riddle?
 Ran out of guesses?
 A reveal option is in the works for those who want to know the answer before moving on to the next riddle!